sijoalex157/portfolioDS/README.md

 ## Achievements

 - Published research in **IEEE** on stock price prediction using machine learning for IT midcap companies.
+[Read more](https://ieeexplore.ieee.org/document/10493586)
 - Awarded **Best Paper** at the International Conference on Emerging Trends in Information Technology and Engineering (ic-ETITE’24).

 ## Contact Me